claudeveloper/Cs-Scroll-Lock-Js/README.md

 ## Cs Scroll Lock JS
 ============

-Javascript plugins for lock web page.
+Javascript plugins for lock scroll web page.

 This is a free source that can be used in your project.